ARTICLES of CONSTITUTION (1960)

-(h) The common Seal shall be kept in the custody of such firm of Advocates or Bank as the Trustees may from time to time appoint in writing, and it shall be produced by a firm of Advocates or Bank only to be written request of not less than two Trustees.
+(k) The common Seal shall be kept in the custody of such firm of Advocates or Bank as the Trustees may from time to time appoint in writing, and it shall be produced by a firm of Advocates or Bank only to the written request of not less than two Trustees.

 No Trustee, Officer or Committee Member of the Club shall have any liability as such Trustee, Officer or Committee Member, nor shall there be any claim against any funds or other assets of the Club in respect of damage suffered by any Member from the dangerous condition of any property of the Club or from the wilful or negligent act or default of any Trustee, Officer, Committee Member, servant or agent of the Club.

 The Club’s accounts shall be made up annually to 31st December; together with the Auditor’s report thereon they shall be laid before the next following Annual General Meeting by the Honorary Treasurer and a copy shall be made available to each Member prior to that meeting.